Allan Grimson: Other victims

 Police are also speculating that there are other unknown victims and believe that as Grimson killed people on the twelfth of December each year, that there could be a range between 11 and 20 unidentified victims at Grimson's hands.

 In 1998, Grimson was working at the Royal New Zealand Navy base of Devonport on an exchange programme of fire fighting training.
 Whilst he was there, a 29-year-old female Japanese immigrant, Kayo Matsuzawa, was found dead and hidden in a fire alarm cupboard in a stairwell of a building in Auckland.
 Grimson was considered as a suspect (although there are others) as he was friendly with the building manager.
 The building manager admitted that he had seen Grimson in the building on several occasions, and whilst Grimson was a suspect, investigators have noted that his other victims were men.

+Parole

+In 2019, it was reported that Grimson was being held in an open prison in preparation for a possible release.
+In October 2022, the parole board confirmed that Grimson, by now having served his minimum term of imprisonment, would have an oral parole hearing the next month to determine whether he would be released.
+Seventy-six-year-old Margaret Parkes, mother of suspected victim Simon Parkes, voiced her opposition to the possible release, stating: "I wouldn't want him to be out.
+I think he's a dangerous person.
+How can someone with that mentality change?", further adding: "We hope the truth about Simon's death will come out before we go to our graves.
+If he is a decent human being and has an ounce of compassion left in his body [Grimson] will do the right thing—but unfortunately I don't think he's that type of character".